 After lunch, you’ll have plenty of time to shop for authentic replicas of dwarven treasure maps, hobbit jewelry, and other nerditry.
 You’ll also have a chance to explore the lovingly recreated Green Dragon Inn.
 Sadly the lighting is poor and all my pictures came out miserable, so I can’t really prove to you how fabulous it is.
 You’ll just have to go to New Zealand and see for yourself!

 After lunch is over, say goodbye to the sheepies!
 It’s time to head back to Auckland for an afternoon and evening of more modern fun.

 Late Afternoon: Sky Tower

-I strongly suspect that the top is a UFO, so maybe if you’re lucky, the aliens will beam you up to their home planet!
+I strongly suspect that the top of the Sky Tower is a UFO, though I can’t prove it, so maybe if you’re lucky, the aliens will beam you up to their home planet!
 Then I can email you a copy of my Perfect 24 Hours on Mercury.
 But until then, you’ll have to be satisfied with…

 three fun facts: sky tower

 That’s a tricky question, Internet Stranger!
 As of this writing, it costs quite a few Kiwi Bucks to ascend to the top of New Zealand’s finest spaceship.
 But if you follow this itinerary, you’ll pay nothing!
 That’s because I suggest you make a reservation at the fine dining restaurant, The Sugar Club.